SirDank/dank.tool/README.md

 - When the tool is running and performing a task, if you click inside the console window, a white rectangle appears and the task is paused.
 To continue performing the task, press the down arrow key.

-- When the tool is selected, do not press [ Ctrl + C ] as it will raise the `KeyboardInterrupt` exception and close the program.
+- When the tool is selected (but text is not), do not use [ Ctrl + C ] as it will raise the `KeyboardInterrupt` exception and close the program.

 - When on the main menu, you can resize the window to your preferred size and then enter `refresh` as input to re-align the UI.